Gleyber Torres Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals allow the sixth-fewest home runs in baseball (81 total, one per game).

-- The Cardinals are sending Liberatore (1-2) out for his seventh start of the season.
-He is 1-2 with a 5.60 ERA and 21 strikeouts in 27 1/3 innings pitched.

-- In his last appearance on Sunday, the left-hander tossed 2 1/3 innings against the Chicago Cubs, allowing no earned runs while surrendering four hits.
+- In his last appearance on Monday, June 19, the righty went 6 1/3 innings against the Washington Nationals, giving up six earned runs while surrendering 10 hits.

-- The 23-year-old has put up an ERA of 5.60, with 6.9 strikeouts per nine innings, in seven games this season.
-Opponents are batting .282 against him.

 © 2023 Data Skrive.
 All rights reserved.